Man Pleads Guilty In Panamanian Drug Trafficking Conspiracy

-Banerjee is the tenth individual charged in connection with the Wilmington-based Panama drug conspiracy to enter a guilty plea.
-Six defendants have entered guilty pleas in the United States District Court for the District of Delaware, while four other defendants have entered guilty pleas in the United States District Court for the Southern District of Texas.
-For details regarding the District of Delaware guilty pleas, See December 19, 2011 press release at: http://www.justice.gov/usao/de/press/index.html.
+Cook is the fourteenth individual charged in connection with the Wilmington-based Panama drug conspiracy to enter a guilty plea in federal court.
+Ten defendants have entered guilty pleas in the United States District Court for the District of Delaware, while four other defendants have entered guilty pleas in the United States District Court for the Southern District of Texas.
+In addition, three defendants are in Panamanian custody, while two other defendants remain at large.

-The investigation was led by the Drug Enforcement Administration, the Department of Homeland Security – Homeland Security Investigations, and the Wilmington Police Department.
+The investigation was led by the Drug Enforcement Administration, the Department of Homeland Security – Homeland Security Investigations, the Internal Revenue Service – Criminal Investigation Division, and the Wilmington Police Department.